View and manage resources in the web UI

 event.check.state != passing).

-The top row of the events list includes several other options for filtering and sorting events:
+The menu bar at the top of the events list includes several other options for filtering and sorting events:

 Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and entity summary, as well as a timeline that displays the event’s last 20 statuses at a glance: